 Penalties for Using Illegal Knives

-According to the Criminal Law Code Ann 1-101(2012), using illegal knives or dangerous weapon is completely prohibited in Maryland.
-The penalty for breaching the section is one-year imprisonment and $500 fine.
+According to the Criminal Law Code Ann 1-101(2012), using illegal knives or dangerous weapons is completely prohibited in Maryland.
+The penalty for breaching the section is one-year imprisonment and a $500 fine.

 Restricted Places to Carry Knives in Maryland